leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 ^ Red line shows the start of the first flash
 Cyan line shows the actual range of timepoints for the first flash - 1000 timepoints before to 6000 timepoints after.

-3. Compute metrics across flash reps and for the mean flash response.
+3. <b>Compute metrics across flash reps and for the mean flash response. </b>

 A number of metrics are then calculated for each individual flash position including the variance across and within reps, the maximum and minimum voltage during the rep and the difference between the maximum and the minimum response.
 These metrics are then used to assign each flash position to a `cmap` group for later plotting.
 Basically, flash positions that showed a large depolarising response get assigned to group 1 and will have a warm colourmap in the heatmap plot, flash positions in group 2 have a large hyperpolarising response and will have a cool colourmap and flash positions that don't have a big enough difference in their maximum and minimum voltage across the flash presentation are assigned to group 3 and will be white in the heatmap.